andrew-vant/romtool/README.md

 (and a simple frontend for using it)

+**NOTE: Romtool is late alpha at best**.
+It's *probably* usable, but I don’t guarantee that it won’t explode the moment it’s off my system, nor that this readme is up to date.
+Trust `--help` more than this document.

 ## What is this?

 Some people like to modify old games from the Age of Cartridges.
 Some